Is Purified And Distilled Water The Same Thing

 Historical and Scientific Foundations

 The process of distillation has been used for centuries, with evidence of its use dating back to ancient Greece and Rome.
 Early applications of distillation were primarily focused on the production of perfumes and alcoholic beverages.
-However, the understanding of its potential for water purification grew over time, leading to its adoption for providing clean drinking water, particularly in situations where water sources were contaminated.
+Even so, the understanding of its potential for water purification grew over time, leading to its adoption for providing clean drinking water, particularly in situations where water sources were contaminated.

 Purification techniques have also evolved significantly over time.
 Early methods of water purification included simple filtration through sand or charcoal.
-As scientific understanding advanced, more sophisticated methods such as chlorination, reverse osmosis, and UV disinfection were developed.
+Plus, as scientific understanding advanced, more sophisticated methods such as chlorination, reverse osmosis, and UV disinfection were developed.
 These techniques have made it possible to remove a wider range of contaminants, including microscopic organisms and dissolved chemicals, providing safer and cleaner drinking water.

 Differences in Purity Levels